An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Experiments and Results

 \section{Experiments and Results}

 In order to validate the designed framework, we demonstrate that a human expert is able to fulfill a highly interactive task having well-defined impedance requirements when using our system.
-Since our framework is thought for collecting a dataset for learning applications, we perform the experiment in simulation (gazebo\footnote{\url{https://gazebosim.org/home}})~\cite{choi2021use}.
-We include a video of the experiment and a demonstration of the framework using a real Franka Emika Panda robotic manipulator in the supplementary material.
+Since our framework is thought for collecting data for learning applications, we perform the experiment in simulation (gazebo\footnote{\url{https://gazebosim.org/home}})~\cite{choi2021use}.